 So what exactly are welding rods?

 Welding rods are flux-coated metal wires that are melted and work as a catalyst to join pieces of metal together.
 Welding rods are also sometimes referred to as electrodes, and they are considered “consumables” in that they are used up during a fusion welding process.

-The wire’s adhesive power is extremely strong and reliable since it is literally metal that disintegrates or melts to form a bond between metals.
+The adhesive power of the rod wire is extremely strong and reliable since it is literally metal that disintegrates or melts to form a bond between metals.

-There are various categories of welding electrodes.
-Hopefully, this welding rod guide will help you get detailed knowledge about the kinds of welding electrodes along with their pros and cons.
+There are various categories and types of welding electrodes.
+This welding rod guide will help you get detailed knowledge about the kinds of welding electrodes along with their pros and cons.
 And thus you can choose the best one for your welding applications.

 Nikolay Gavrilovich Slavyanov, a Russian inventor introduced arc welding with consumable metal electrodes.